Periodontal Disease Treatment in Palmdale, CA

 Gum Disease Treatments

-At AV Sierra Dental Center, Palmdale dentists Dr. Jason Oh and Dr. Ju Roe offer a variety of periodontal therapy treatments that address gum disease at its various stages.
-Periodontal therapy begins with a consultation and exam, so Dr. Oh and Dr. Roe can determine the stage of the disease and develop a treatment plan.
+At AV Sierra Dental Center, our Palmdale gum disease treatment specialists offer a variety of periodontal therapy treatments that address gum disease at its various stages.
+Our periodontal services begin with a consultation and exam, so Dr. Sastiel can determine the stage of the disease and develop your customized treatment plan.

-- Professional dental cleaning: Dr. Jason Oh and Dr. Ju Roe will remove the plaque and tartar from above and below the gum line.
+- Professional dental cleaning: Dr. Sastiel will remove the plaque and tartar from above and below the gum line.
 If you have gingivitis or signs of periodontitis, you will be required to have this level of cleaning twice a year or more.

-- Scaling and root planing: Plaque and tartar are scraped away from both above and below the gum line while under local anesthetic (scaling).
-Rough spots on the tooth root are then smoothed out (planing).
+- Scaling and root planning: Plaque and tartar are scraped away from both above and below the gum line while under local anesthetic (scaling).
+Rough spots on the tooth root are then smoothed out (planning).
 Locally applied medications, such as antimicrobials and antibiotics, may be used.

 Gum surgery becomes necessary when the gum tissue around the teeth is too unhealthy to be repaired with nonsurgical treatments.